Orange3/ProtractorProjectsFolder/README.md

 # ProtractorProjectsFolder
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

+# NPM and NodeJS should be intalled to run project

 ## Use

 npm install -g protractor ---> To install Protractor globaly;

 npm install -g typescript  ---> To install typreScript globaly;